swatilk/interactive-resume/README.md

 # interactive-resume
 This is an interactive resume.
-Created with HTML5 CSS and Javscript.
+Created with HTML5 CSS and Javascript.
 This project uses Bootstrap for styling. style.css is a custom css.
 Chart.js is a js file for implementing Bar Chart for this project.
 Helper.js is a helper file which is used to fill the HTML file instead of crowding the HTML file itself.